Here’s the logic:

 As a general rule, even the tiniest effect size can be found statistically significant with a large enough sample.

-At first thought, this seems good – all I have to do is come up with a large enough sample and I’ll find statistical significance for the effect I’m going to get.
+At first thought, this seems good.
+I come up with a large enough sample and I’ll find statistical significance for the effect in my sample.

 But is statistical significance always good?
 Do you want to be making claims that an effect exists if it’s tiny?

-That’s why good power calculations are not based on the effect you think you’ll find or the effect that someone else found.
+That’s why good sample size estimates are not based on the effect size you think you’ll find or that someone else found.

 This avoids that embarrassing situation when you publish your results and the response is “So what?”